Tenders & Quotations

 - Heads of Missions may be extended certain facilities with regard to arrival and departure formalities.
 However, arrangements must be made in advance with the Protocol and Consular Affairs Department.

 - Two airport passes will be issued to each Embassy/High Commission by application

 Whenever the Heads of Mission or principal officer is leaving Negara Brunei Darussalam for a temporary absence, missions are requested to inform the Protocol and Consular Department by note of the date of his absence and the name of the officer who will be in charge during that period.
 The appointment of the Charge d'Affaires is governed by Article 19 of the Vienna Convention on Diplomatic Relation of 1961.

-Prior to the final departure from Negara Brunei Darussalam of the Head of Mission, it is expected that the Protocol and Consular Affairs Department will be informed so that farewell calls on His Majesty the Sultan and Yang Di-Pertuan of Brunei Darussalam and the Minister of Foreign Affairs and Trade can be arranged.
+Prior to the final departure from Negara Brunei Darussalam of the Head of Mission, it is expected that the Protocol and Consular Affairs Department will be informed so that farewell calls on His Majesty the Sultan and Yang Di-Pertuan of Brunei Darussalam and the Minister of Foreign Affairs can be arranged.